Today when you hear his voice, don’t harden your hearts. – Hebrews 4:7

 Hebrews 4:7 Today when you hear his voice, don’t harden your hearts.

-To maintain a vibrant and growing relationship, it is incumbent upon us to keep the communication lines open.
+To maintain a vibrant and growing relationship, it is incumbent upon us to keep the lines of communication open.

 REFLECT & PRAY

-Active listening and comprehension often require a bit of flexibility.
+Active listening and comprehension require a bit of flexibility.
+No procedure or methodology is set in concrete.
+Expect the unexpected.
+Be ready and alert.

-Father encourage me not just to hear, but also to listen and comprehend.
+Father encourage and enable me not just to hear, but also to actively listen, comprehend, and take appropriate action.

 1 Long ago God spoke many times and in many different ways to our ancestors through the prophets.

-The Father used people to provide His truth to mankind.
+The Father used people to reveal His truth to the world.
 The process was initiated and carried out by the Holy Spirit.
 The Father communicated directly and personally with each of His messengers.
 The written Word of God is the product of His working through people.

 2 Peter 1:20-21